What is an Inhalant? Understanding Risks and Treatment for Inhalants

 Inhalant abuse occurs when an individual intentionally breathes in the fumes or vapors of these chemical substances.
 This can be done by directly inhaling from the container, spraying the substance into a bag and inhaling, or pouring the substance onto a cloth or rag and sniffing it.

 The effects of inhalant abuse are similar to those of alcohol intoxication, producing a sense of euphoria and relaxation.
 What makes inhalants addictive is the rapid onset of these effects, which encourages repeated use to maintain the ‘high’.
-However, inhalant abuse can quickly lead to addiction and a host of negative consequences.
+However, inhalant abuse can quickly lead to dependency and a host of negative consequences; seeking professional treatment for inhalant addiction as soon as possible is the best way to prevent permanent damage to the brain and body.

 Short-Term and Long-Term Effects